safeharbormediagroup/Lightning-Legendary-Cave-/README.md

 def touch_pikachu_mind(trainer_socket):
     """
-    Pikachu intercepts the trainer, checks their badge, and bridges his telepathic link to the Legendary Cave.
+    Pikachu intercepts the trainer, checks their badge, and bridges telepathic link to the Legendary Cave.
     """
     try:
         # 1. Challenge the trainer for their badge